Kuala Selangor

 Kuala Selangor is a town in northwestern Selangor, Malaysia.
 It is the largest town and administrative centre of the coterminous Kuala Selangor District.

 Etymology

 The name Kuala Selangor means Estuary of the Selangor River.

 History

+Prior to 18th century, it was ruled by the Malacca Sultanate.
+In the year 1784, the Dutch conquered Kuala Selangor which destroyed the fortifications.
+In the late 17th century however, it was invaded by the Bugis.

-Kuala Selangor was the capital of the Sultanate of Selangor during its early years in the 18th century.
-It was relocated to Jugra in Kuala Langat region in 1827, then Klang in the 1870s.
+Then, Kuala Selangor was made the capital of the Sultanate of Selangor during the early years in the 18th century which was relocated 3 times.

 Location

 Kuala Selangor town is located at the estuary of the Selangor River, where it drains into the Strait of Malacca.
 It is located 55 km north-west of downtown Kuala Lumpur, and 42 km north-west of Shah Alam, the capital of Selangor.

-Kuala Selangor town is the largest town of the coterminous Kuala Selangor region, which also contains the adjacent towns of Tanjung Karang, Ijok, Puncak Alam, Bestari Jaya and Jeram.
+Kuala Selangor town is the largest town of the coterminous Kuala Selangor District, which also contains the adjacent towns of Tanjung Karang, Ijok, Puncak Alam, Bestari Jaya and Jeram.

+Culture

+The residents of Kuala Selangor are predominantly Malays, followed by Indians and ethnic Chinese.
+Most of the Chinese residents here are from the southern Fujian region, in which the Hokkien dialect is predominantly spoken by its ethnic Chinese residents.